eosook/game-recommend/Capstone Proposal.md

 Your project will be marked based on what you committed to in the above document.
 Under nice-to-haves, you can list any additional features you may complete if you have extra time, or after finishing.

+- Add a button for users to expand the recommendation page.

+- Allow users to search popular games of a certain genre when clicking on a genre tag.

+- Allow users to move games from their wishlist to games they've played.

+- Track when the game was added or users can edit what year they had played that game.
+    - sort lists by year